 Newsom also announced Monday that the state will switch to an age-based vaccine eligibility system after those who are 65 and older, as well as first responders, health-care workers, agricultural workers and school staff members, receive vaccines.

-Currently, in L.A.
-County, health-care workers, long-term care residents and people 65 and older are eligible to receive the vaccine.
-But many have complained that the state’s vaccine rollout has been slow, with some worrying that there aren’t enough doses or that the wrong groups are being prioritized.
+Currently, in L.A. county, health-care workers, long-term care residents and people 65 and older are eligible to receive the vaccine.
+But many have complained that the state’s vaccine rollout has been slow, with some worrying there aren’t enough doses or that the wrong groups are being prioritized.

-“We’re not losing sight of any of those fundamentals, any of our values,” Newsom said, “but we realize we have got to increase throughput here, and while we are proud of the framework we put out, [the Centers for Disease Control] put out … we recognize it has advantages, and it has disadvantages as it relates [to] speed and efficiency.”
+“We’re not losing sight of any of those fundamentals, any of our values,” Newsom said, “but we realize we have got to increase throughput here, and while we are proud of the framework we put out, CDC put out … we recognize it has advantages, and it has disadvantages as it relates [to] speed and efficiency.”

 ATHLETES STAND BY FOR UPDATE FROM COUNTY

-Newsom’s lifting of the stay-at-home order moved counties back into the state’s blueprint for a safer economy, a color-tiered metric based on test positivity and adjusted case rates for COVID-19, and all but four of 58 counties are in the purple tier, indicating widespread infection.
+Newsom’s announcement of lifting the stay-at-home order moved counties back into the state’s blueprint for a safer economy, a color-tiered metric based on test positivity and adjusted case rates for COVID-19 and all but four of 58 counties are in the purple tier, indicating widespread infection.

 It also gave athletes and coaches a green light to resume athletic activities.

 “We are seeing a flattening of the curve,” he said.
 “Certain youth sports can resume for competition, in particular with modifications and considerations.”

 However, Los Angeles County’s reopening protocol for youth sports leagues — which has not been updated since Oct.
 22 — does not permit competition at the moment.
 The only fall sport that can be played while in the purple tier is cross-country, in which dual meets can be held should public health officials allow it.